mad1es/TelegramAnalyzer/README.md

 Telegram Chat Analyzer

 A lightweight iOS app to analyze Telegram chat exports.
-Built for curiosity and occasional ego checks.
+Built for curiosity and occasional ego checks

 Features